rpachory/Tutorials/README.md

 # Tutorials
-To learn an practise examples.
+To learn and practice JAVA examples.